-- A: Commissioner, that is 2008, 2008 is about $2\frac{1}{2}$ years away from so as District Administrator, I went for official duty. - Q: What was the official duty that you went for?
+- A: Commissioner, that is 2008, 2008 is about 2 and a half years away from so as a District Administrator, I went for official duty. - Q: What was the official duty that you went for? - A: I cannot recall but I went for official duties.
+There are other duties that we did, one is the land advertisement of the State land and the other one was the acquisition of the land at Stage 2 where you can see it, I do not know Commissioner, if you have driven in. - Q: Yes, that is Stage 2, portion 1C?

-- A: I can not recall but I went for official duties.
-There are other duties that we did, One is the one advertisement of the road line and the other one is the acquisition of the land at Stage 2 where you can see it, I do not know Commissioner, if you have driven in. - Q: Yes, that is Stage 2, portion 1C eh? - A: Yes. - Q: Stage 2 of that project.
-It was for the acquisition you went? - A: Yes, plus other official duties that we went to. - Q: Okay.
-That particular activity or thing in relation to that acquisition of Portion 1C that you went for. - A: All Portion 1C or 14C and 27C is the this Portion of land, we were not involved at the first place of the kind of acquisition of land meaning the Land Investigation to identify landowners along the corridors of this purposed road.
-Western Administration is not ... for that matter.
-It was a party to that other land investigation that was conducted around this corridor from - Q: Witness, that evidence you have already given.
+- Q: Stage 2 of that project.
+It was for that acquisition you went? - A: Yes, plus other official duties that we went to.
+Other official duties that we went to. - Q: Okay.
+What particular activity or thing in relation to that acquisition of Portion 1C that you went for? - A: Portion 1C or 14C and 27C is the this Portion of land, we were not involved at the first place of the kind of acquisition of land meaning the Land Investigation to identify landowners along the corridors of this purposed road.
+Western administration and North Fly District for that matter was not a party to that other land investigation that was conducted around this corridor from Gre to Wawoi, Nomad and these portions and behind that--- - Q: Witness, that evidence you have already given.
 It is in evidence, you do not have to repeat.
-My question swiftly put to you was, you said that you went for the purpose of this land acquisition.
-For what particular purpose in relation to this land acquisition did you go for? - A: That is Provincial ... to do this land purpose to acquire government land - Q: So you indicated earlier that it is for Portion 1C. - A: No, no, it is not for Portion 1C.
-This is Stage 2 this portion here in Kiunga.
-This place where Government houses are now built. - Q: Stage 2? - A: Yeh, Stage 2.
-And land blocks on the other side. - O: Valuer. - A: Yes.
+My question simply put to you was, you said that you went for the purpose of this land acquisition.
+For what particular purpose in relation to this land acquisition did you go for?

+- A: That is, Commissioner, to do this land purpose to acquire government land, this land here--- - Q: No, you indicated earlier that it is also for Portion 1C. - A: No, it is not for Portion 1C.
+This is Stage 2 this block here in Kiunga.
+This block where the government houses are now built. - Q: Stage 2?

+- A: Yes, Stage 2.
+And line of blocks on the other side.

+- Q: Very well.

+- A: Yes.

+- Q: So you were there strictly for that Government business.

+- A: Yes.

-- Q: So you were there strictly for that Government business. - A: Yes, yes. - Q: All right.
-Then you signed this Land Investigation Report as the person recommendation the Alienability, right. - A: Yes, on the condition that what I anticipated for was to acquire a portion of land for lease here to there.
+- Q: Right? - A: Yes, that is correct. - Q: All right.
+Then you signed this Land Investigation Report as the person recommending alienability, right? - A: Yes, on the condition that what we anticipated for was to acquire a portion of land from here to there.
 Not what you are driving at.
 This SABL is a different concept and from the way we understood, even though we were not involved in the Land Investigation, meaning no officers of mine was deployed to do this work. - Q: Very well.
-Okay, you were there as the same time as Mr Even Papa and Mr Ipisa Biama in port Moresby?
-Where were you lodged then? - A: Mr Ipisa Biama Commissioner, is the an officer from Middle Fly.
-I have no authority and power over Ipisa Biama. - Q: I am not asking you about your authority and power over Ipisa Biama.
-I am asking you a specific question.
+Okay, you were there about the same time as Mr Imen Papa and Mr Ipisa Biyama in Port Moresby?
+Where were you lodged then? - A: Mr Ipisa Biyama, Commissioner, is the an officer from Middle Fly.
+I have no authority and power over Ipisa Biyama. - 40 Q: I am not asking you about your authority and power over Ipisa Biama. - A: No, Commissioner, with due respect---

+Q: I am asking you a specific question.
 Where were you lodged at?
-Witness, you listen to the question attentively and you answer.
-The question as it is put to you. - A: I was lodged at Lamana Motel.
+Perhaps witness, you listen to the question attentively and you answer the question as it is put to you.